vatstack/docs/validations.md

 The `id` can be used to retrieve a validation status in future.
 Alternatively, you can obtain the status by checking the status in your dashboard, or listening to webhook events.

-Finalized validation results are posted to you via webhooks.
-Unfulfilled validation requests will be abandoned if no result could be obtained after 2 days.
+Finalized validation results are posted to you via [webhooks](https://vatstack.com/docs/webhooks).

 ### Response for Status Code 201 (Created)